znep/query-coordinator/doc/javascript.md

 #### Filesystem

-Some libraries are copied into various places on the filesystem.
-See `public/javascripts/plugins` and `public/javascripts/bower`.
+Some libraries are copied into various places on the filesystem, mostly in `public/javascripts/plugins`.
 This is generally discouraged, as it means we add large, minified files to source control and makes updates difficult.

-#### Bower

-The Angular version of Data Lens used [Bower](https://bower.io) to manage some dependencies.
-Bower provides a command line tool, `bower`, that fetches dependencies and installs them to disk.
-Our bower dependencies were installed to `bower_components`, and subsequently copied into `public/javascripts/bower` using another command line tool [bower-installer](https://github.com/blittle/bower-installer).
-We've since removed bower_components and bower.json from source control, but keep the `public/javascripts/bower` files around so they can be included in Data Lens.
-Continued use of bower is discouraged in favor of `npm`.

 #### npm